 Entry Requirements

-Ideally you should have a Grade C/4 or above in GCSE English Language or a Level 2 In Functional Skills.
-However if you do not already have this qualification we will support you to improve your skills during your Access programme.
+You should have a Grade C/4 or above in GCSE English Language & Maths or a Level 2 in Functional Skills.

 How Is It Assessed